 Turkish lira on two-week slide that tests central bank's will

-ISTANBUL, March 8 (Reuters) - Turkey's lira was down 0.7% on Monday and has fallen in 10 of the last 11 sessions as domestic inflation, global bond yields and oil prices have all risen, setting up a test of the central bank's tight policy pledge.
+ISTANBUL, March 8 (Reuters) - Turkey's lira skiddednearly 2.3% on Monday and has fallen in 10 of the last 11 sessions as domestic inflation, global bond yields and oil prices have all risen, setting up a test of the central bank's tight policy pledge.

+Wall Street banks Citigroup and JPMorgan were the latest to predict Turkey would raise interest rates next week to stabilize the currency and address inflation, which rose above 15% last month.

-After raising rates to 17% in December, central bank Governor Naci Agbal said on Friday, "We are going to take firm steps" to stabilise double-digit inflation.
+After liftingrates to 17% in December, central bank Governor Naci Agbal said on Friday: "We are going to take firm steps" to stabilise inflation.
 He added "a paradigm shift" happened in November when he took the bank's reins.

 But while the lira TRYTOM=D3 had rallied some 20% since early November, it has given back half those gains in the past two weeks.
-By 0907 GMT, it was at 7.575 versus the dollar, near its lowest so far this year.
+By 1303 GMT, it was at 7.7 versus the dollar, after earlier hitting 7.71, its lowest level this year.

+Turkey already has the highest policy rate of any advanced or developing country, and rate cuts were expected later in the year.
+Agbal's comments on Friday, in a blog post, were taken by some as a sign the bank will first tighten more.

+Citi and JPMorgan said they expect a tightening of 50-100 basis points and 100 basis points respectively.

 For import-reliant Turkey, which produces virtually none of its energy needs, the sliding lira raises import prices.
 U.S. crude oil rose to its highest price in more than two years Monday after reports of attacks on Saudi facilities.